giuliamonopoli/deepvalve-paper/docs/about.md

 # About

 Here we explain what the paper is about.
-See {cite}`example` for more info
+See {cite}`MONOPOLI2025110211` for more info

 ## References